-CABINET

-DATE 17th January 2024

-REPORT OF Councillor Margaret Cracknell, Portfolio

-Holder for Children and Education

-RESPONSIBLE OFFICER Ann-Marie Matson, Director of Children's

-Services

-SUBJECT Approval and Acceptance of the Department
+SUBJECT Approval and Acceptance of the DfE's

-for Education Wraparound Childcare

-Programme Funding
+Wraparound Childcare Programme Funding

 STATUS Open

 FORWARD PLAN REF NO. CB 01/24/03

 CONTRIBUTION TO OUR AIMS

 The recommendations in this report will contribute to the achievement of the Strategic Aims set out in the adopted Council Plan, particularly the vision of Stronger Economy; Stronger Communities, by enhancing the wraparound childcare offer for primary-aged children across the borough.
 This will provide parents with a greater choice of childcare provision in school term time, with extended paid-for childcare hours.

 EXECUTIVE SUMMARY

-This report outlines the government's new National Wraparound Childcare Programme, and seeks Cabinet's approval and acceptance of the ring-fenced Department for Education (DfE) Wraparound Childcare Programme (WCP) funding in order for North East Lincolnshire Council to co-ordinate the delivery of the Wraparound Childcare Programme across the borough.
+This report outlines the government's new National Wraparound Childcare Programme, and seeks Cabinet's approval and acceptance of the ring-fenced DfE Wraparound Childcare Programme (WCP) funding in order for North East Lincolnshire Council to co-ordinate the delivery of the Wraparound Childcare Programme across the borough.

-RECOMMENDATIONS

-It is recommended that Cabinet: